jelizaga/install_plus/README.md

 the time it takes to load your system with all the software you need.

-There's some up-front cost in writing your `package.json`, but with your `package.json` version-controlled, easily accessible, and polished to accomodate the different operating systems and package managers you'll be using, it can be a really flexible and foolproof way to create consistent experiences across systems.
+There's some up-front cost in writing your `package.json`, but with your `package.json` version-controlled, easily accessible, and polished to accommodate the different operating systems and package managers you'll be using, it can be a really flexible and foolproof way to install consistent experiences across systems.

 ### 👉 Setting your default package.json editor